graemeg/tiopf_apps/readme.txt

 <validators>
 Basic validators are supported including "required" (string types only) which ensures that the there is not an empty string.
 There is also "greater"/"greater-equal", "less"/"less-equal" and "not-equal".
-For all Validator types excepted "required" you must include a <value> node inside the <validator> node indicating the value to compare against.
+For all Validator types except "required", you must include a <value> node inside the <validator> node indicating the value to compare against.

-When the class code is written out to the unit file, the mapper creates and IsValid() override for each class that has <validator>'s defined and writes out the code for is.
+When the class code is written out to the unit file, the mapper creates an IsValid() override for each class that has <validator>'s defined and writes out the code for is.
 For the TPerson describted above, the following would be generated: